This Tool can help bid Goodbye to your Information Disclosure Statement woes!

 - Simplify the generation of EFS-compliant IDS forms with the Visual Citation Matrix

-- Link art to matters using the smart suggestions, noting when art was first cited earlier and by whom
+- Link art to matters using smart suggestions, noting when art was first cited earlier and by whom

 Summing up, there is a need for a system that could standardize the process of IDS management and make reference management easy and eliminate errors.
 A powerful system that could help efficiently manage, evaluate, and cite prior art during prosecution.
 This improves what is known as a tedious, manual, and time-consuming task and avoids costly errors or omissions.